bscod27/big-man-betweenness/data/README.md

 - `week7.csv`
 - `week8.csv`

-We have not stored the above files in this folder as the competition [rules](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/rules) prohibit public redistribution of the data.
+We have not stored the above files in this folder, as the competition [rules](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/rules) prohibit public redistribution of the data.